ChefBingbong/ChefBingbong/README.md

   languages: ["Typescript", "Go", "Python", "Solidity"] };
 ```
+### Things Im Proud Of
+- being better than paul mcbrien at python.

 ### What I Do
 - 🐰 Software engineer at Pancakeswap
 - 💣 Previously worked at Moralis, Ren, Catalog Fi